cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - Check that you have the [latest stable version of ZAP](https://www.zaproxy.org/download/) or install via Homebrew with `brew cask install/update owasp-zap` (recommended).
 Upgrade if necessary.

-- Be sure you have Firefox installed (`brew cask install firefox`).
+- Be sure you have Firefox installed (with Homebrew `brew cask install firefox` or any way you chose).
 Chrome does not support proxy settings while Firefox does.

 - Configure ZAP as a proxy for Firefox: https://www.zaproxy.org/docs/desktop/start/proxies/